 Alaska bear photos

 Alaska is unique in that it is home to all three species of bears: brown & grizzly bear (same species), black bear, and polar bear.
-Polar bears live along the northern Arctic shores and offshore icepack.
+Polar bears live along the northern Arctic shores and the offshore icepack.
 The grizzly bear is common to the Interior and Arctic regions and feeds primarily on vegetation.
-The brown bears, although the same species grow much larger due to the protein-rich diet of salmon found in Alaska’s coastal areas.
+The brown bears, although the same species, grow much larger due to the protein-rich diet of salmon found in Alaska’s coastal areas.
 Black bears inhabit the forested and coastal regions and are the smallest of the three bear species.
-The Alaska bear photos you see here are available to license as stock photos for commercial use, or purchase as fine art prints for home or office.
+The Alaska bear photos you see here are available to license as stock photos for commercial use or purchase as fine art prints for home or office.

 Alaska bear photo search

 - Polar bear photos (Ursus maritimus)

 A healthy respect for bears

 Bears are, among all land mammals, the most formidable creatures.
 The utmost respect for their wildness is essential.
 Like all mammals, bears communicate with each other.
 It is wise to learn their language of body posture and behavior.
 The National Park service offers instruction on how to act in bear country through video kiosks at Park Headquarters.
 For some places, like Brooks Falls in Katmai, viewing is required.